albertyumol/albertyumol.github.io/_posts/2019-09-25-Predicting-Rallies.md

 **Introduction**

+Have you heard about Greta Thunberg? *She seems like a very happy young girl looking forward to a bright and wonderful future.* Yeah right.
+She is all over the news.

-Have you heard about Greta Thunberg, the young Swedish activist visibly fighting for climate justice across global summits and platforms?
+the young Swedish activist visibly fighting for climate justice across global summits and platforms?
 Most of us are attracted to her sense of purpose and advocacy.

 {:refdef: style="text-align: center;"}
 <img src="{{ site.url }}{{ site.baseurl }}/images/rally/greta1.gif" alt="Gilmore" class="center">